-A mild winter and spring showers ensure that Tualatin Valley will become a kaleidoscope of vibrant pinks, reds, yellows, oranges, purples and shades of green.
+It’s almost that time of year when Tualatin Valley will become a kaleidoscope of vibrant pinks, reds, yellows, oranges, purples and shades of green.
 For your own nature getaway near Portland, use our list of the best places to see wildflowers in the Tualatin Valley.

 Vineyard and Valley Scenic Tour Route

-While traversing the Vineyard and Valley Scenic Tour Route in late spring, you’ll round a corner and—whoa!—a delightful red clover field will come into view.
+Spring is a lovely time to explore the 60-mile Vineyard and Valley Scenic Tour Route, a driving tour of Tualatin Valley’s agricultural landscapes.
+During spring months, especially late-spring, you’ll round a corner and—whoa!—a delightful red clover field will come into view.
 It’s a truly breathtaking scene.
 One of our favorite clover fields can be spotted along Helvetia Road, just north of Highway 26.

 Cooper Mountain Nature Park